SkylineCommunications/dataminer-docs/release-notes/DxMs/coregateway_change_log.md

 # Core Gateway change log

-#### 20 June 2024 - Fix - CoreGateway 2.14.8 - Resolved an issue that could occur when the DMA was switching between online and offline [ID_39928]
+#### 20 June 2024 - Fix - CoreGateway 2.14.8 - Problem when DMA switched between online and offline [ID_39928]

-An issue has been resolved where the CoreGateway would keep handling request when the local DMA went offline or would not handle requests when the local DMA went online due to a race condition.
+Because of a race condition, it could occur that CoreGateway kept handling requests when the local DMA went offline or would not handle requests when the local DMA went online.
+This issue has been resolved.

 #### 30 May 2024 - Fix - CoreGateway 2.14.7 - Missing System.Net.Http.dll after upgrading to CoreGateway 2.14.0 – 2.14.6 [ID_39777]